abeidahmed/phaser-game-js/README.md

 There were a few obstacles that I came through at first.
-For example, phaser 3 dropped support for "input" elements and the only way to add them was by utilising the HTML elements that we already know and love.
+For example, phaser 3 dropped support for "input" elements and the only way to add them was by utilizing the HTML elements that we already know and love.

-My first day were spent on making the decisions and the second day were spent implementing the decisions that I made.
+My first day was spent on making the decisions and the second day were spent implementing the decisions that I made.

-The second day was a smooth ride with the exceptions of a few bugs.
+The second day was a smooth ride with the exception of a few bugs.
 One of the bugs that I encountered was that, whenever I started the game with 0 points, the server would throw an error.
-I couldn't find a way to solve this as my initial guess would be that the API endpoint server does not accept falsy values, and in some programming language, 0 is considered as a falsy value.
+I couldn't find a way to solve this as my initial guess would be that the API endpoint server does not accept falsy values, and in some programming languages, 0 is considered as a falsy value.
 So I decided to start the game with 1 point.

 The second bug that I encountered was restarting the scene (Phaser calls them scenes).